-where $\mu_0$ is the prior mean, $\nu_0$ is a prior scale parameter (controlling the weighting of the

-$\mu_0$ ), and n is the number of categories in which the stimulus was a member (i.e., the number of scores in x).
-The default assumption is that there is an equal amount of range along the X- and Y-axes, and so we set $\mu_0 = 0$ .
-Likewise, to give a moderate amount of weighting to the prior mean we set $\nu_0 = 1$ , though the results are robust to a range of values.
+where μ_0 is the prior mean, ν_0 is a prior scale parameter (controlling the weighting of the μ_0), and n is the number of categories in which the stimulus was a member (i.e., the number of scores in x).
+The default assumption is that there is an equal amount of range along the X- and Y-axes, and so we set $\mu_0 = 0$.
+Likewise, to give a moderate amount of weighting to the prior mean we set $\nu_0 = 1$, though the results are robust to a range of values.
 Within this approach, the resulting aggregation is a trade-off between the number of generations and the strength of the range difference within each generated category.
 Infrequently generated stimuli, as well as those with mixed positive and negative scores, are given neutral difference scores.

-The results of our analysis are shown in Figure 14 for the experiment and model results.
+The results of our analysis are shown in Figure 14 for the experiment and model results6.
 The left-most column of Figure 14 displays the effect of category location and contrast on the distributional structure of the category generated by participants.
 These data reveal strong and consistent patterns across all the conditions we tested in Experiments 1 and 2: Generated categories are more tightly distributed along the axis in which they are distinct.
 For example, in the 'Cluster' condition, exemplars in the bottom-left of the space are more often generated into vertically aligned categories, and exemplars in the top-right are more often generated into horizontally aligned categories.
-Similarly, in the 'Bottom' and 'Middle' conditions, horizontally aligned categories are generated above and below the experimenter-defined categories, while vertically-aligned categories are generated to the sides.
+Similarly, in the 'Bottom' and 'Middle' conditions, horizontally aligned categories, while vertically-aligned categories are generated to the sides.
 In the 'Row' condition, most categories are horizontally aligned, and lie along the upper areas of the space.
 There are no strong range difference patterns in the XOR condition.

 These patterns of performance clearly depict the interdependence between the distributional structure and location of generated concepts.
-Our results can be interpreted in terms of local minimization of between-category similarity: By distributing the generated category away from members of the experimenter-defined category, participants may increase the degree of between-category distance without drastically altering the degree of within-category similarity.
+Our results can be interpreted in terms of local minimization of between-category similarity: By distributing the generated category away from members of the experimenter-defined category, participants may increase the degree of between-category distance without drastically altering the degree of withincategory similarity.

-&lt;sup>4Prior to plotting, data were also processed using a Gaussian filter with $\sigma = 0.8$ .
+6Prior to plotting, data were also processed using a Gaussian filter with $\sigma = 0.8$.

-Figure 14: Behavioral and simulated range difference gradients.
+Fig. 14 Behavioral and simulated range difference gradients.
 Each panel shows, for each stimulus, the dimensional orientation of the categories it was generated into: vertically aligned 'columns' (orange) versus horizontally aligned 'rows' (purple).
+Color intensity is determined by the absolute value of the difference between the dimension ranges as calculated by Equation 11.

 To explore how well the PACKER, copy-and-tweak, representativeness, and hierarchical Bayesian models explain our findings, we conducted simulations using an individual-differences approach.
-As noted in Section 6.2, row- and column-like categories can be produced by each model through changes to the weighting of each dimension.
-Given this information, we may use the models to simulate each participant's generation separately, with the importance of each dimension set according to the relative range of the participant's generated category along each dimension.
+As noted in Section 7.2, row- and column-like categories can be produced by each model through changes to the weighting of each dimension.
+We next describe how varying parameter values within each model can capture these differences.

 In the PACKER and copy-and-tweak models, the attention weights, w, specify the importance of each dimension in the computation of similarity.

 While there exist methods to find the optimal attention weighting scheme given a classification (see Vanpaemel & Lee, 2012), for simplicity we assume that the 'Alpha' and 'Beta' categories are distinct along dimensions that the 'Beta' exemplars do not vary on.
 In this case, the weighting for a given participant can be computed as: